jhmcstanton/jhmcstanton.github.io/posts/brews/2019-10-25-2019-thanksgiving-winter-warmer.markdown

   </figure>
 </div>

-## Fermentation (In Progress)
+## Fermentation

-This is being fermented at between 63-67&deg;F. The yeast was rehydrated in 4oz of water for 30 minutes and pitched in the wort at ~74&deg;F to encourage a vigarous start.
+This was fermented at between 63-67&deg;F. The yeast was rehydrated in 4oz of water for 30 minutes and pitched in the wort at ~74&deg;F to encourage a vigarous start.